AmbientServices/AmbientServices/README.md

 Statistics can be used to track memory allocated, time waited, minimum or maximum sizes or times, cache hits and misses, etc.
 Each statistic can be incremented or decremented, added-to, set to a new raw value, or conditionally set if it is a new minimum or maximum value.
 Ratios of two statistics or their changes can be used to track things like average sizes or times, events per second, bytes per second, cache hit ratios, etc.
-A statistic called `"ExecutionTime"` is defined by the system and holds the number of ticks elapsed since the process started.
+A statistic named `"ExecutionTime"` is defined by the system and holds the number of ticks elapsed since the process started.
-Ticks use the standard system Stopwatch.Frequency.
-All operations are lock-free.  `Min` and `Max` statistics use an optimistic atomic update.
+Ticks are in terms of the standard system Stopwatch.Frequency.
+All operations are lock-free.  `Min` and `Max` statistics use an optimistic atomic update loop.

 ### Helpers
-[//]: # (Settings)
+The `IAmbientStatisticReader` interface provides read access to an individual statistic.
+The `IAmbientStatistic` interface extends `IAmbientStatisticReader` interface and adds functions to update the value for the statistic.

 ### Sample
 [//]: # (AmbientStatisticsSample)